joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/02/us/politics/ocasio-cortez-endorses-abdul-el-sayed-in-crucial-michigan-senate-race.html

 **Live Updates: U.S. Hiring Continues at a Steady but Slower Pace**\
-`The economy added 57,000 jobs in June, the unemployment rate ticked down to 4.2 percent, and wage gains were solid.`\
+`Employers added fewer jobs in June than a month earlier but the unemployment rate ticked down, a decent showing for the U.S. economy.`\
 https://www.nytimes.com/live/2026/07/02/business/jobs-report-economy

 **Labor Market Not a Source of Inflationary Pressure, Latest Report Shows**\